Left Chevron

 Be Cautious with Ginkgo Biloba

 Researchers have linked the "memory enhancer" herb ginkgo biloba to bleeding problems.
 One of the parts of this herb slows blood clotting.
-Consumers who take ginkgo with other medicines that prevent blood clots, such as Coumadin (warfarin) or aspirin, may increase their risk of bleeding.
+People who take ginkgo with other medicines that prevent blood clots, such as Jantoven (warfarin) or aspirin, may increase their risk of bleeding.

 More Safety Articles